ikegami-yukino/neologdn/README.rst

 The normalization is based on the neologd's rules: https://github.com/neologd/mecab-ipadic-neologd/wiki/Regexp.ja

 Contributions are welcome!

-NOTE: This module requires C++ compiler.
+NOTE: Installing this module requires C++ compiler.

 Installation
 ------------